-The following practices are encouraged in relation to EBITDA disclosures:
+Loan market participants are encouraged to use existing industry best practice guides where available.
+In addition, the following practices are encouraged in relation to EBITDA disclosures:

 - Borrowers are encouraged to disclose full details of any add-backs, run-rate adjustments, or similar, with cap levels as part of a financial calculations covenant and in the loan term-sheets.
-EBITDA definitions should avoid unnecessary complexity. - To support more prudent investment decisions, borrowers are encouraged to also disclose a more prudent pro-forma EBITDA in marketing materials based on a more prudent adjustment basis (i.e., removal of add-backs associated with synergies and cost savings and supported by historic EBITDA actuals).
+EBITDA definitions should avoid unnecessary complexity. - Borrowers are encouraged to provide detailed reconciliations from netincome (based on the applicable accountancy framework) to marketed EBITDA. - Borrowers are encouraged to provide regular reports (e.g., quarterly) to lenders on EBITDA and adjustments, using a methodology and itemisation consistent with that used for issuance.
+This will support the tracking of performance against EBITDA marketed at origination.